December 4, 2024 10 Reasons Your Peace Lily Leaves Are Turning Yellow (With Fixes)

 How to Repot

-• Choose a pot that’s 1-2 inches larger in diameter than the current one.
+• Pick a pot that’s about 1 to 2 inches in diameter bigger than the current one.

 10. Natural Aging

-Sometimes yellowing is simply a natural process.
-Older leaves may yellow and die as the plant directs energy to new growth.
+Sometimes yellow leaves are just a natural process.
+Older leaves can turn yellow and die as the plant send its energy to new growth.

 How to Manage Natural Aging

-• Trim yellow leaves to improve the plant’s appearance.
+• Trim the yellow leaves so the plant overall looks better.

 Final Thoughts